Gloria Holden: Personal life

+Holden married Harry Dawson Reynolds in 1921.
+The following year, she gave birth to a son, Lawrence Reynolds.

-Holden married Harold A. Winston on December 17, 1932; the couple divorced on December 2, 1937.
+She married, secondly, to Harold A. Winston on December 17, 1932.
+This union also ended in divorce, on December 2, 1937.

 In 1944, she married her third husband, William Hoyt, to whom she remained married until her death.
-They had one son, William Christopher Hoyt, who was born in 1948 and killed in an automobile accident in 1970, listed as a homicide.
+They had one son, William Christopher Hoyt, who was born in 1948 and killed by a boulder rolled onto his car in 1970, listed as a homicide.

 Holden died at Redlands hospital of a myocardial infarction in 1991, aged 87.